Scenery, Food & History

 • Meeting Location: 956 Baxter Ave, Louisville, KY

 Escape the crowds in Old Louisville and experience a side of the city most visitors miss.
 Just five minutes from downtown and NuLu, the Highlands is a local’s favorite, home to Louisville’s iconic Victorian architecture, quirky charm, and “restaurant row” featuring miles of beloved, locally owned spots.
-Brimming with with tree-lined avenues, opulent Victorian mansions, and quirky charm, this hidden gem is over 50 years older than Old Louisville — and far more delicious.
+Brimming with with tree-lined avenues, opulent Victorian mansions, and quirky charm, this hidden gem is over 50 years older than Old Louisville!

-Whether you’re visiting in spring (when everything’s in bloom) or fall (when the foliage is at its most stunning), this tour is a hidden gem that locals love — and visitors are lucky to find.
+Whether you’re visiting in spring (when everything’s in bloom) or fall (when the foliage is at its most stunning), this neighborhood is a hidden gem that locals love and visitors are lucky to find.

 • Admire opulent Victorian homes and historic architecture framed by lush greenery near stunning Cherokee Park